 The manage Retweets endpoints are limited to 50 requests per 15 min (per user).
 Additionally, for the POST endpoint, you are limited to 300 requests per 3-hour window (per user, per app).

 With the Retweets lookup endpoint, you are limited to 75 requests per 15-min window.
-Additionally, only the 100 most recent Retweeting users will be returned by this endpoint.

 The Twitter API v2 allows users to select exactly which data they want to return from the API using a set of tools called fields and expansions.
 The expansion parameter allows you to expand objects referenced in the payload.
 For example, this endpoint allows you to pull the following expansions: